AI Lead Scoring

 When do you need scoring vs qualification?

 Lead qualification is for businesses whose problem is chasing the wrong leads.
 Their pipeline has too many contacts who should never have made it past first contact.
-The clinical symptom is a low conversion rate despite reasonable inquiry volume.
-A Dubai stem cell clinic moving from 4 direct bookings to 17 in 60 days through a WhatsApp qualifier is a qualification problem that got fixed.
+The telltale symptom is a low conversion rate despite reasonable inquiry volume.
+A WhatsApp qualifier that filters the incoming traffic and routes only qualified prospects to the founder is the lightest way to fix that pattern before investing in anything more sophisticated.

 Most SMEs build qualification first, run it for 60 to 90 days until the pipeline data is clean, then add scoring.
 Trying to score a dirty pipeline produces a sophisticated ranking of leads who are mostly wrong.
 The full comparison of lead scoring vs lead qualification covers this in detail if you are not sure which applies to your business right now.